 When people are in their 40s or 50s, doctors may not consider Alzheimer's disease and it may take a long time to get an accurate diagnosis.
 Symptoms are of early-onset Alzheimer's may be attributed to stress, menopause, or depression in younger people.

 Fact: Some memory loss happens to most of us as we age, but memory loss associated with Alzheimer's interferes with daily life and is a more serious problem.
 In the early stages, people with Alzheimer's may forget information they recently learned, they may forget important dates or events, and they may ask the same questions over and over.
 As the disease progresses, people will eventually become disoriented, confused, and may be unable to carry out routine daily tasks.
 In the later stages people with Alzheimer's lose the ability to eat and talk, and they may become totally dependent on others for care.
+Ask your doctor for clarification if you'd like to know the difference between Alzheimer's myths and facts.

 Fact: Alzheimer's is the sixth leading cause of death in the U.S. One in three seniors dies with Alzheimer's or another form of dementia.
 People diagnosed with Alzheimer's live on average about 8 years following their diagnosis, but survival ranges from four to 20 years.